mironside/mironside.github.io-nope/_posts/2015-05-01-notes-on-task-based-build-system.md

 title: Notes on Task Based Build System
 ---

-- Line - a Task name and opaque data object that declare all task information.  data is passed between tasks through Lines.
+- **Line** - A Task name and opaque data object.
+Information can only be passed between Tasks through Lines.

-- File - a physical file on disk.
-Files can contain a list of File dependencies.
-Files may also store an Error if they could not be built.
+- **File** - A physical file on disk.
+Files represent Inputs to a Task or Outputs that will be created during Task Execution.
+Files may have a list of File dependencies forming a tree (eg. C include files).

-- Task
+- **Task** - Holds a Task-specific opaque data object and has associated Parse and Execute functions.

-  - Parse - parses the task data object and returns a list of Input and Output files.  may also compute Input file dependencies and add them to the input Files.
-Parse is does not read any files.  if Parse returns no Output files it is considered to be a MetaTask that will create new Tasks.
-If Parse does return Outputs it is assumed that it will not create new tasks on Execute and will not change the task graph.
+  - **Parse** - Parses the task data object and returns a list of Input and Output Files.
+May also compute Input file dependencies, add them to the Input Files.
+Parse does not read any Files.

-  - Execute - processes the task using the task data object.  can read inputs and write output files.  if an error occurs when producing an output File the error is noted on the output File.  input and outputs are crc'd and stored during a build.
-If crc's for all inputs and outputs for this task match the previous build nothing has changed and the Execute step is skipped.
-MetaTasks may create new tasks during Execution by returning Task Lines.
+  - **Execute** - Processes the task using the Task data object: reads Input Files and produces Output Files.
+- **MetaTask** - Same as a Task with the addition that it can create new Tasks when Executed.
+A MetaTask returns no Outputs when Parsed.

-Tasks dependencies are implicit based on their Inputs and Outputs.
+Task dependencies are implicit based on their Inputs and Outputs.
 If Task B has an Input File that is also an Output of Task A then Task B depends on Task A.

 Let's say we want to use this task system to build a program.
 That is, we want to: